 Dental implants are ideal for most adults, including those who have had missing teeth for a long time.
 It’s also perfect for those who are tired of using a denture that no longer fits properly.
 Below, you’ll find that dental implants can effectively replace single, multiple, or all teeth in a given arch with relative ease.
 As long as you have good oral and overall health and enough jawbone tissue, you should be a viable candidate to receive dental implants.
-During your initial consultation with your dental implant dentist in Milwaukee, we will examine your smile to determine if can freely move forward with dental implant surgery or if you require preliminary treatment.
+During your initial consultation with your dental implant dentist in Mt.
+Pleasant, we will examine your smile to determine if can freely move forward with dental implant surgery or if you require preliminary treatment.
 No matter how we proceed, you can expect a beautiful, healthy, and fully functional smile in the end.

 Even one missing tooth can wreak havoc on your ability to eat, speak, and smile.
 Although more than 120 million Americans are living with at least one missing tooth, you can take yourself out of that grouping by choosing dental implants.
 Replacing a single tooth only requires one implant post topped with metal abutment and a customized porcelain crown.
 We use porcelain for dental implant crowns because it offers long-term durability while still providing optimal esthetics.
 This is a more conservative alternative to getting a traditional bridge, which requires the removal of nearby tooth enamel to place.

 To replace multiple teeth at a time, we can attach a bridge to a pair of implants.
 This bridge is specifically customized to fit with dental implants and requires no removal of existing tooth enamel.
 Overall, dental implants are strong enough to hold the restoration and last for several decades.
 But even if your teeth are not consecutively missing, we can place an implant partial that works similar to a puzzle piece.